Seven Months Gone: 1966 Fiat 850 Coupe – Sold?

-Fiat’s late 1960’s line of rear-engined, water-cooled 850 cars, while somewhat popular across parts of Europe, never really gained traction here in the U.S. While the two-seat 850 Spider enjoyed mild sales success, even rarer to find are fastback styled 850 Coupes such as this While over back 1966 example just listed recently on Craigslist in Scotch Plains, New Jersey where the private seller is firm on the asking price of $9,000.
+Fiat’s late 1960’s line of rear-engined, water-cooled 850 cars, while somewhat popular across parts of Europe, never really gained traction here in the U.S. While the two-seat 850 Spider enjoyed mild sales success, even rarer to find are fastback styled 850 Coupes such as this While over back 1966 example originally listed in October 2020 and now just relisted in May 2021 in Scotch Plains, New Jersey where the private seller is firm on the asking price of $9,000.
 Unfortunately, so rare are these cars in the U.S. that are normal pricing sources do not provide information and even BringaTrailer.com has only these two sales data points to use as a reference.
 Consequently, the owner’s statement, “If you don’t like the price, go ahead and try to find another.” is valid.

 Fiat produced its full line of 850 cars from 1964 through 1973 based on the evolution of the company’s successful Fiat 600.
 While the 850’s engine was based on that of the Fiat 600, the former but had its capacity increased to 843 cubic centimeters.
 The 850 came in two versions: “normale” (standard) with 34 horsepower and “super” with 37 horsepower.
 Designed primarily for navigating city streets, the maximum speed of these cars is just under eighty miles per hour with a leisurely acceleration curve to get you to that terminal velocity.
 While it was not a large step forward in technical development, it possessed a certain charm with its large rolling eyes and its short tail, in which the engine sat.